Cross-referencing with Sphinx¶

 An easy way is just to use the final link of the page/section.

-This works, but it has some disadvantages:
+This works, but it has :ref:`some disadvantages <target to paragraph>`:

-We can also create in-line targets within an element on your page, allowing you to, for example, reference text within a paragraph.
+You can also create in-line targets within an element on your page, allowing you to, for example, reference text within a paragraph.

 For example, an in-line target inside a paragraph:

-We can also create _`in-line targets` within an element on your page,
+You can also create _`in-line targets` within an element on your page,

 allowing you to, for example, reference text *within* a paragraph.

-that will be rendered as: in-line targets.
+Then you can reference it using `in-line targets`_, that will be rendered as: in-line targets.

-Implicit targets¶
+Implicit targets

-For example, to reference the previous section we can use `Explicit targets`_
+For example, to reference the previous section

-that will be rendered as: Explicit targets.
+The reference will be rendered as: Explicit targets.

-Cross-referencing using roles¶
+Cross-referencing using roles

 Note